 AEB in Commercial Motor Vehicles

-To gain the utmost safety advantages of Autonomous Emergency Braking (AEB) systems, FMCSA has been working to speed up the deployment of AEB on commercial motor vehicles across all segments over 10,000 pounds.
-FMCSA has not only placed a special focus on research to comprehend this technology but also expand its usage across the country.
+To gain the utmost safety advantages of Autonomous Emergency Braking (AEB) systems, FMCSA has been working to speed up the deployment of AEB on commercial motor vehicles across all segments by over 10,000 pounds.
+FMCSA has not only placed a special focus on research to comprehend this technology but also expanded its usage across the country.

 The FMCSA has been moving forward with requiring speed-limiting devices on commercial motor vehicles that weigh more than 26,000 pounds.
 The maximum speed has been set at 65 mph, while vehicles with adaptive cruise control and automatic emergency braking can drive up to 70 mph.